smartcatai/ts-client-gen/README.md

 You should return the `TypeDescriptor` instance that will serve as an input for the code generation process instead of the original one provided as a second argument.
 The `TypeDescriptor` class is immutable, so you have to create a new instance of it if you want to modify it in some way.
 You can also return the original `TypeDescriptor` instance if you do not want to make any changes to this type descriptor.

 By implementing the `ITypeDescriptorProvider` interface you can add, remove or modify the list of type's properties before passing the type to code generation.
 You can also replace a base type for the type in question for the purposes of code generation.
 But note that you can alter only properties that are directly contained in the type described by `TypeDescriptor`.
 You can't in any way modify the TypeScript representation for the nested objects contained in the properties of this type.

+### Add custom code to generated api client modules

+TSClientGen allows you to add any custom TypeScript code to the generated api client modules.
+This may be used for extending api client classes with some additional functionality or for instance for registering api client instances in some global registry (like a DI container).
+You can extend api client modules by implementing the [IApiClientWriter](https://github.com/smartcatai/ts-client-gen/blob/develop/TSClientGen.Extensibility/IApiClientWriter.cs) interface in the plugin assembly.

+The [IApiClientWriter](https://github.com/smartcatai/ts-client-gen/blob/develop/TSClientGen.Extensibility/IApiClientWriter.cs) interface contains several methods, each of which accepts two parameters of the types [IIndentedStringBuilder](https://github.com/smartcatai/ts-client-gen/blob/develop/TSClientGen.Contract/IIndentedStringBuilder.cs) and [ApiClientModule](https://github.com/smartcatai/ts-client-gen/blob/develop/TSClientGen.Extensibility/ApiDescriptors/ApiClientModule.cs).
+The first parameter is used for writing TypeScript code into the generated module and is a thin wrapper around `StringBuilder` that takes care of the indentations.
+The second one is the descriptor providing all the info about the api client module being generated.
+The methods of the interface are the following:

+- `WriteImports` - appends code right after all the built-in imports of the api client module.
+If you import some additional modules into api client module, they probably should go here;
+- `WriteCodeBeforeApiClientClass`- appends code right before the api client class declaration.
+This is effectively the same point as for `WriteImports`, but after the empty line separating import statements from the api client class declaration.
+- `WriteCodeAfterApiClientClass` - appends code to the very end of the module (after the api client class definition and default export).
+- `ExtendApiClientConstructor`- appends code to the api client class constructor (by default is has an empty body).
+Use this to add some custom initialization for the api client class.
+- `ExtendApiClientClass` - appends code to the end of the api client class definition, after all methods have been defined.
+Use this to add custom members to the api client class.

 ### Expose server-side resources to client-side codebase